Romanshiakh/Rock-paper-Game/README.md

 Rock Paper Scissors Game
-This is a web-based Rock Paper Scissors game where two Players can play the game.
+This is a web-based Rock Paper Scissors game where users can play against the computer.

 -- Table of Contents --
 - Installation